Flake (chocolate bar): Advertising

 The Flake girl was finally retired after 40 years, in 2004.
 However, in 2005 she was found to have a 19% recall in the UK population, leading to a revival in 2007.
 The new advertisement featured Australian model Alyssa Sutherland eating a Flake in a convertible during a shower of rain.

-UK singer Joss Stone became the new Flake girl in 2008 – the first non-model to promote the product.
+British singer Joss Stone became the new Flake girl in 2008 – the first non-model to promote the product.
 In the television advertisement she is seen breaking off a small piece of Flake before popping it into her mouth and brushing the crumbs off her blouse whilst softly singing the Flake theme song.

+Cadbury dropped the "Only the crumbliest, flakiest chocolate, tastes like chocolate never tasted before" tagline after 50 years in 2010.
 On 8 June 2010, a new advertisement (first aired on Channel 4) saw a woman float around on a black background.
 Whilst part of 'The Flake girl' series, there is no mention of any text or slogan aside from the image of the bar at the end of the advertisement, and the familiar music jingle is replaced by a haunting piano piece.